|

 choice of career paths.

-Executives, managers, and employers responsible for others will find it useful:
+- Executives, managers, and employers responsible for others will find it useful for:

-For discovering the strengths and weaknesses of their associates and potential
+- discovering the strengths and weaknesses of their associates and potential employees,

-In identifying stages of and facilitating moral and religious growth and
+- identifying stages of and facilitating moral and religious growth and development.